FOLLOW US

 There are strict rules about goods that can be brought into and taken out of Croatia.
 You must declare anything that may be prohibited or subject to tax or duty.

-Taking food and drink into Croatia
+Taking food into Croatia

 Terrorism

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
-You should remain vigilant.
+Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
-Find out how to reduce your risk from terrorism while abroad.
+Find out how to reduce your risk from terrorism while abroad

 Terrorism in Croatia

-Terrorist attacks in Croatia cannot be ruled out.
 Attacks could be indiscriminate, including in places visited by foreigners.

 Crime